Fort Lauderdale, Florida

 In collaboration with the Florida Department of Health and local Diabetes Prevention Programs throughout Florida, the American Diabetes Association wants all people with prediabetes to know that getting type 2 diabetes doesn’t have to be a sure thing.
 In fact, prediabetes can often be reversed.
 Join a CDC-recognized diabetes prevention lifestyle change program to help prevent or delay type 2 diabetes.

-For more information, please contact Shaunte Young, at email@example.com.
+For more information on any of the programs above, please contact Shaunte Young at email@example.com.

 Volunteer With Us